japila-books/spark-sql-internals/docs/spark-sql-DataSource.md

 | Provider
 | Behaviour

-| link:spark-sql-SchemaRelationProvider.adoc[SchemaRelationProvider]
+| spark-sql-SchemaRelationProvider.md[SchemaRelationProvider]
-| Executes link:spark-sql-SchemaRelationProvider.adoc#createRelation[SchemaRelationProvider.createRelation] with the provided schema
+| Executes spark-sql-SchemaRelationProvider.md#createRelation[SchemaRelationProvider.createRelation] with the provided schema

-| link:spark-sql-RelationProvider.adoc[RelationProvider]
+| spark-sql-RelationProvider.md[RelationProvider]
-| Executes link:spark-sql-RelationProvider.adoc#createRelation[RelationProvider.createRelation]
+| Executes spark-sql-RelationProvider.md#createRelation[RelationProvider.createRelation]

-| link:spark-sql-FileFormat.adoc[FileFormat]
+| spark-sql-FileFormat.md[FileFormat]
-| Creates a link:spark-sql-BaseRelation.adoc#HadoopFsRelation[HadoopFsRelation]
+| Creates a spark-sql-BaseRelation.md#HadoopFsRelation[HadoopFsRelation]
 |===

 `resolveRelation` is used when:

-* `DataSource` is requested to <<writeAndRead, write and read>> the result of a structured query (only when <<providingClass, providingClass>> is a link:spark-sql-FileFormat.adoc[FileFormat])
+* `DataSource` is requested to <<writeAndRead, write and read>> the result of a structured query (only when <<providingClass, providingClass>> is a spark-sql-FileFormat.md[FileFormat])

 * `DataFrameReader` is requested to [load data from a data source that supports multiple paths](DataFrameReader.md#load)

 * `TextInputCSVDataSource` and `TextInputJsonDataSource` are requested to infer schema

-* `CreateDataSourceTableCommand` runnable command is link:spark-sql-LogicalPlan-CreateDataSourceTableCommand.adoc#run[executed]
+* `CreateDataSourceTableCommand` runnable command is spark-sql-LogicalPlan-CreateDataSourceTableCommand.md#run[executed]

-* `CreateTempViewUsing` logical command is requested to <<spark-sql-LogicalPlan-CreateTempViewUsing.adoc#run, run>>
+* `CreateTempViewUsing` logical command is requested to <<spark-sql-LogicalPlan-CreateTempViewUsing.md#run, run>>

-* `FindDataSourceTable` is requested to link:spark-sql-Analyzer-FindDataSourceTable.adoc#readDataSourceTable[readDataSourceTable]
+* `FindDataSourceTable` is requested to spark-sql-Analyzer-FindDataSourceTable.md#readDataSourceTable[readDataSourceTable]

-* `ResolveSQLOnFile` is requested to convert a logical plan (when <<providingClass, providingClass>> is a link:spark-sql-FileFormat.adoc[FileFormat])
+* `ResolveSQLOnFile` is requested to convert a logical plan (when <<providingClass, providingClass>> is a spark-sql-FileFormat.md[FileFormat])

-* `HiveMetastoreCatalog` is requested to link:hive/HiveMetastoreCatalog.adoc#convertToLogicalRelation[convert a HiveTableRelation to a LogicalRelation over a HadoopFsRelation]
+* `HiveMetastoreCatalog` is requested to hive/HiveMetastoreCatalog.md#convertToLogicalRelation[convert a HiveTableRelation to a LogicalRelation over a HadoopFsRelation]

 * Structured Streaming's `FileStreamSource` creates batches of records